saleor/saleor-docs/docs/dashboard/catalog/products.md

 Once order lines are marked as shipped, each corresponding stock record will have both its _quantity at hand_ and _quantity allocated_ decreased by the number of items shipped.

 > **Example**
+>
 > Two boxes of shoes are shipped to a customer.
 The stock record is now as follows:
 > * Quantity is 3
 > * Quantity allocated becomes 2
 > * Quantity available stays at 1.

+## Search Engine Optimization (SEO)

+Saleor enables you to automatically handle certain aspects of how search engines see and index your products.

+#### Sitemaps

+A special resource reachable under the `/sitemap.xml` URL serves an up to date list of _products_, _categories_ and _collections_ from your site in an easy to parse Sitemaps XML format, understood by all major search engines.

+#### Meta tags

+Meta keywords are not used, as they are ignored by all major search engines because it has been abused in the years since it was introduced.

+Meta description will be set to the product’s description field.
+This does not affect the search engine ranking but it affects the snippet of text shown along with the search result.

+#### Robots meta tag

+The robots meta tag utilize a page-specific approach to controlling how an individual page should be indexed and served to users in search results.

+The Dashboard Admin Panel is restricted from crawling and indexation.
+Content-less pages (for example, cart, sign up, login) are not crawled.

+##### Structured data

+Homepage and product pages contain semantic descriptions in JSON-LD [Structured Data](https://developers.google.com/search/docs/guides/intro-structured-data) format.

+It does not directly affect the search engine ranking, but it allows search engines to better understand the data (_this is a product, it’s available, it costs $10_).

+It allows search engines like Google to show product photos, prices, availability, ratings, etc., along with their search results.

+#### Nofollow links
+Search engine crawlers cannot sign in or register as a member on your site.
+Therefore, there is no reason to invite them to follow _register here_ or _sign in_ links, as there will be little to none valuable content.

+This will optimize time spent by the crawler on the website, giving it time to index more content-related pages.

+## Social Media Optimization (SMO)

+#### Open Graph

+For more effective and efficient social media engagement, we added [Open Graph Protocol](http://ogp.me/) to the Homepage and all products/categories.

+Open Graph meta tags allow to control what content shows up (for example, description, title, url, photo, etc.) when page is shared on social media, turning your web page into a rich object in a social graph.

 ## How to create a new product